skills/release-based-workflow/README.md

 ### :keyboard: Activity: Complete release

-1. In a separate tab, go to to the **Releases** page for this repository
+1. In a separate tab, go to to the **Releases** page for this repository.
     - _Tip: To reach this page, click the **Code** tab at the top of your repository.
-Then, find the navigation bar below the repository description, and click the **Releases** heading link_
+Then, find the navigation bar below the repository description, and click the **Releases** heading link._
-1. Click the **Draft a new release** button
+1. Click the **Draft a new release** button.
-1. Set the _Target_ branch to `main`
+1. Set the _Target_ branch to `main`.
     - _Tip: Practice your semantic version syntax.
 What should the tag and title for this release be?_
-1. To the top right of the description text box, click **Generate release notes**
+1. To the top right of the description text box, click **Generate release notes**.
-1. Review the release notes in the text box and customize the content if desired
+1. Review the release notes in the text box and customize the content if desired.
-1. Click **Publish release**
+1. Click **Publish release**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>